vuedoc/parser/README.md

 ## Working with Mixins

-Since Vuedoc Parser don't perform I/O operations, it cannot completely ignore the `mixins` property.
+Since Vuedoc Parser don't perform I/O operations, it completely ignore the `mixins` property.

-To parse, you need to parse the mixin file as a standalone component and then merge the parsing result with the result of the initial component:
+To parse a mixin, you need to parse its file as a standalone component and then merge the parsing result with the result of the initial component:

 ```js